Comisión Federal de Electricidad: Takeover of Luz y Fuerza del Centro

 On 12 October 2009, President Felipe Calderón issued a decree dissolving Luz y Fuerza del Centro (LFC, also rendered on logo as "LyF"), the state-owned power company serving most of central Mexico—including Mexico City, most of the State of Mexico and some communities in the states of Morelos, Hidalgo and Puebla.
-The government claimed that spending had outpaced sales; turning a blind eye to the true reasons for such situation, it instead scapeagoated it due to massive featherbedding, and it no longer made sense for the company to stay afloat.
+The government claimed that spending had outpaced sales; turning a blind eye to the true reasons for such situation, it instead scapegoated it due to massive featherbedding, and it no longer made sense for the company to stay afloat.
 According to the government, spending at the company was increasingly outpacing sales.
 Years before, CFE went on to control the national electric system and expand its operations nationwide, while the smaller LFC kept a low profile, maintaining its operations in the central region of Mexico.

 LFC provided electricity to several states where, by virtue of a federal law, CFE had no operations (a 1985 agreement between CFE and LFC increased the areas served by the former).
 As of March 2010, LFC's operations had been fully absorbed by CFE.